-Is the FWE +/- non cash adjustments including depreciation and imputed labour.
+Is the FWE +/- non-cash adjustments including depreciation and imputed labour.
 This indicates the overall expense of the business on a per kgMS basis.
-Adding financing costs, this provided the break-even point for the full business or the revenue required from milk and livestock profit.
+Adding financing costs to OE.kgMS provides the break-even point for the full business or the revenue required from milk and livestock profit (gross revenue per kgMS).

 Cost of Production of a kgMS (COP/kgMS)